mohit7008/Body-Mass-Index-B.M.I-App/README.md

 # Body-Mass-Index-B.M.I-App
 📱 BMI Calculator App (Flutter)

-A simple and user-friendly BMI (Body Mass Index) Calculator App built using Flutter.
+This is a simple BMI (Body Mass Index) Calculator App built using Flutter.
-This app helps users calculate their BMI based on height and weight and shows the health category instantly.
+The app allows users to calculate their BMI by entering height and weight and shows the health result.

-🚀 Features
+This project is beginner-friendly and useful for learning Flutter basics.

+✨ What this app does

-📏 Calculate BMI using height & weight
+Takes height & weight as input

-📊 Displays BMI value with health status
+Calculates BMI value

-🎯 Categories: Underweight, Normal, Overweight, Obese

-🎨 Clean & responsive UI

-⚡ Fast and lightweight Flutter app

-🛠️ Tech Stack
+Shows health result like:

+Underweight

+Healthy

+Overweight

+Simple and clean user interface

+🧑‍💻 Built With

 Flutter

 Dart

-Material UI
+Material Design

 🙌 Contributing

 Contributions are welcome!
 Feel free to fork this repository and submit a pull request.

-📄 License

-This project is licensed under the MIT License.
+📐 BMI Formula Used
+BMI = weight (kg) / (height (m) × height (m))

+🎯 Purpose of This Project

+Practice Flutter UI

+Understand user input & calculation logic

+Learn basic app structure in Flutter

-👤 Author
+🙋‍♂️ Author

 Mohit Yadav
 Flutter Developer
 🔗 GitHub: https://github.com/mohit7008

 🔗 LinkedIn: https://linkedin.com/in/mohityadav4169

+📄 License

+This project is open source and available under the MIT License.